-Rheumatic fever is the most common cause of tricuspid valve disease (especially stenosis).
+Rheumatic fever is a common cause of tricuspid valve disease (especially stenosis).
 Other causes include:

 A personal history of rheumatic fever may increase your chance of getting tricuspid valve disease.